State wraps probe of Minneapolis police after Floyd killing

 ST. PAUL, Minn.
-(AP) — Almost two years after George Floyd died in the custody of four Minneapolis police officers, Minnesota’s Department of Human Rights was set Wednesday to announce findings from its investigation into whether the city police department had a pattern of racial discrimination in policing.
+(AP) — Almost two years after George Floyd was killed by a Minneapolis police officer, Minnesota’s Department of Human Rights was set Wednesday to announce findings from its investigation into whether the city police department had a pattern of racial discrimination in policing.

 An affirmative finding could lead to a consent decree — a court-enforceable settlement — requiring changes.